Vince McMahon: Sexual misconduct allegations

+Rita Chatterton

-On April 3, 1992, Rita Chatterton, a former referee noted for her stint as Rita Marie in the WWF in the 1980s and for being the first female referee in the WWF (possibly in professional wrestling history), made an appearance on Geraldo Rivera's show Now It Can Be Told.
-She claimed that on July 16, 1986, McMahon tried to force her to perform oral sex on him in his limousine; when she refused, he raped her.
+On April 3, 1992, Rita Chatterton, a former referee noted for her stint as Rita Marie in the WWF in the 1980s and for being the first female referee in the WWF (possibly the first in professional wrestling history), made an appearance on Geraldo Rivera's show Now It Can Be Told.
+She alleged that on July 16, 1986, McMahon tried to force her to perform oral sex on him in his limousine; when she refused, he raped her.
 Former wrestler Leonard Inzitari corroborated Chatterton's allegation in a 2022 interview in New York Magazine.

+Chatterton filed a sexual abuse lawsuit against McMahon in December 2022.
+McMahon settled the lawsuit involving Chatterton that month, with his attorney stating that he maintains his innocence, but settled to "avoid the cost of litigation".
+People familiar with the matter reported that McMahon agreed to a multimillion-dollar settlement with Chatterton.
+Though the exact sum of the settlement payment was not publicly disclosed, it has been acknowledged Chatterton sought $11.75 million in damages in her lawsuit.

+Kevin Patrick Wacholz

+In 1992, wrestler Kevin Patrick Wacholz, better known by his ring name Nailz, filed a lawsuit which alleged McMahon sexually assaulted him.
+The same year, McMahon filed a counter-lawsuit against Nailz.

+2006 and 2011 tanning bar incidents

-McMahon was accused of sexual harassment by a worker at a tanning bar in Boca Raton, Florida on February 1, 2006.
+McMahon was accused of sexual harassment by a worker at a tanning bar in Boca Raton, Florida, on February 1, 2006.
+McMahon was accused of showing nude photos of himself to her as well as groping and attempting to kiss the worker.
 At first, the charge appeared to be discredited because McMahon was in Miami for the 2006 Royal Rumble at the time.
 It was soon clarified that the alleged incident was reported to police on the day of the Rumble, but actually took place the day before.
 On March 25, it was reported that no charges would be filed against McMahon as a result of the investigation.

+A separate tanning spa worker, who alleged that McMahon sexually assaulted her in California in 2011, filed a lawsuit against McMahon in December 2022.